etrepum/lexical-builder/packages/lexical-builder-core/README.md

 **EXPERIMENTAL** Lexical Builder Core

-This is the lightweight part of Lexical Builder that should be adopted into the lexical package to make it possible to define plans without any overhead of including the builder runtime.
+This is the lightweight part of Lexical Builder that should be adopted into the lexical package to make it possible to define extensions without any overhead of including the builder runtime.